blackboxlogic/Cos470/MidtermExam.md

 ### IDisposable
 If you are instantiating something which implements the `IDisposable` interface, you should probably wrap it in a __________________ statement to make sure that it gets ______________ when you're done with it.

+### HTTP Response Codes
-### Draw lines connection the HTTP response code to the basic meaning
+Draw lines connection the HTTP response code to the basic meaning.
 ```
 2xx			The client messed up
 3xx			Everything is Fine